 John L. Jackson Jr.

-Richard Perry University Professor of Communication and Anthropology
+Provost and Richard Perry University Professor

 A renowned cultural anthropologist, Jackson has spent the last 20 years reshaping and modernizing his discipline for the Internet Age.
 His research defies traditional categories, incorporating multiple fields in each inquiry: technology and religious studies, culture and economics, anthropology and new media, Africana studies and linguistics.
 As a result, he often links academic disciplines that have rarely intersected before — in this way, establishing models for new standards of scholarship.